kinegratii/django-echarts/README.md

 - Renders using frontend ajax or templates
 - Some utils functions and classes

-django-echarts cover the following django components.You should understand them before using django-echarts.
+django-echarts covers the following django components.You should understand them before using django-echarts.

 - View mixin
 - template tags